hstarmans/hexastorm_design/README.md

 # Design

 This folder contains the Computer Animated Design (CAD) files to build an [open hardware fast high resolution laser.](https://reprap.org/wiki/Open_hardware_fast_high_resolution_LASER)
 The laser module is designed in FreeCAD so it can be edited by anyone.
 Most of the components can be laser cut to facilitate mass production.
+I now convert them to PCBs via Kicad Step up and Kicad.
+They can be found in https://github.com/hstarmans/firestarter.
-Non-flat components are intended be printed on a fused filament fabrication printer.
+Non-flat components are printed on a fused filament fabrication printer.
+All components can be printed within 25 minutes.

-The main file of interest is fullassembly.FCStd. <br>
+The main file of interest is fullassembly.FCStd.
 ![](./Images/design.PNG)

 # Notes

+The assembly is parameterized

 ## Instruction Videos
 Assembly 4 Design, without optical simulation